 Log Scales for Logs

 Figure 6.11 has the y-axis plotted on a logarithmic scale.
 Notice how the values on the axis are increasing exponentially?
 If this plot was done on a normal linear scale, we’d see the workstation traffic at the top and then the other three lines would be reduced to visually zero.
 We changed to a linear scale because the tremendous skew in this data.
 By changing the scale to be logarithmic, we can see the patterns at the lower end of the spectrum.
-However we have to be careful when we change to a log scale.
+However, we have to be careful when we change to a log scale.
 We are used to seeing linear scales and we mentally will do the comparison like that.
 For example, we may think that the networking equipment here is about half the traffic of the workstations because it’s visually about half of the workstations.
-But in reality workstations are generating about 10,000 times the traffic network devices are and if the logarithmic scale isn’t clear to the reader they could draw some incorrect conclusions.
+But in reality workstations are generating about 10,000 times the traffic network devices are and if the logarithmic scale isn’t clear to the consumer they could draw some incorrect conclusions.

 Building Bar Charts

 Bar charts are one of the most effective ways to communicate quantities of categories.
 There are a few variations on the basic bar chart.
 Figure 6.12 is showing three different ways of displaying vulnerability counts and severity classification per device.
 On the far left we have a typical bar chart with vertical bars.
 A simple modification of this is making the bars horizontal and the difference is largely for aesthetics and the context of where the chart will appear.
 The vertical bar chart is simple and shows the totals within each device type.
 This uses the common scale for comparison but we have the added feature of length.
-We can see easily see workstations have the most vulnerabilities and servers are close though with maybe 20% less or so.
+We can easily see that workstations have the most vulnerabilities and servers are close though with maybe 20% less or so.
 Then networking devices and printers are quite small in comparison.

 Figure 6.12 Bar Charts: Vulnerability Counts [FILENAME 793725c06f012]

 The other two bar charts have another categorical variable added to show severity of the vulnerability.
 The stacked and group bar chart applies a unique sequential color per severity and shows them slightly differently.
 With the stacked bar charts, we are still able to compare totals.
 It’s still clear that workstations have more vulnerabilities than all others.
 But comparing across severity is difficult as we lose the common scale.
 For example, attempt to visually compare the high vulnerabilities of workstations to servers.
 Since they are not aligned we purely judging by length on a non-aligned scale and we are less accurate.
-Now look at the grouped bar chart and we can easily see that servers have more high-severity vulnerabilities than workstations.
+Now look at the grouped bar chart and it quickly becomes clear that servers have more high-severity vulnerabilities than workstations.
 The one draw back to the grouped bar chart is that we lose the overall count comparison.
-It is not as clear to look at the grouped bar chart and know that workstations have more vulnerabilities overall.
+It is more difficult to tell that workstations have more vulnerabilities overall from grouped bar chart.
 The type of bar chart we choose is largely dependent on the message we are trying to send.

 Leveraging Opacity